West Hollywood holds Stormy Daniels Day

 West Hollywood Mayor John Duran and members of the city's council gave Ms Daniels the key to the city in a ceremony on Wednesday.

-According to the Hollywood Reporter, Ms Daniels thanked the city and praised its tolerance.
+According to the Hollywood Reporter, Ms Daniels thanked the city - one of the country's most famous gay neighbourhoods -and praised its tolerance.

 "This community has a history of standing up to bullies and speaking truth to power, and I'm so very, very lucky to be a part of it," she reportedly said.